Areas of Reading: Buy-to-Let Property Investment Hotspots

 The UK 2019 Digital Technology Census says that Reading is the UK’s third largest digital technology city, with only London and Manchester being larger.
-Consultants EY have also said that Reading is the fastest growing ‘city’ in the country.
+Consultants EY has also said that Reading is the fastest growing ‘city’ in the country.

-The area is also home to many large business parks where thousands of people work supporting a huge demand for Reading buy to lets.
+The area is also home to many large business parks where thousands of people work supporting a huge demand for Reading buy-to-lets.
 These include Arlington Park, Green Park, Reading International, Winnersh Triangle and Thames Valley Park where 7,000 people work.
 There is also the new Thames Valley Science Park at Shinfield where 5,000 people could eventually work.